 - Free zone companies that are not governed by existing bankruptcy laws (i.e.: not including the DIFC and ADGM),

 - Civil licensed companies carrying out professional activities

 - individuals who are classified as a “trader” under the commercial transaction law

 The Bankruptcy Law provides various options which either the Debtor or its creditors may consider, including protective mechanisms designed to avoid full bankruptcy proceedings, including the following:

-The preventative composition is the first step that may be considered in the pre-bankruptcy pathway.
-It is intended to give a financially distressed (but still solvent) Debtor breathing space to reach settlements with its creditors while it is still in the early stages of such financial distress.
-This option is only available on the condition that the Debtor has not defaulted on any debts owed to creditors for more than 30 days.
+The first step that should be taken into consideration in the pre-bankruptcy process is preventative composition.
+It is meant to provide breathing room to a financially troubled (but still solvent) debtor to seek agreements with its creditors when it is still in the early phases of such financial distress.
+This alternative is only valid under the basis that the debtor has not defaulted for longer than 30 days on any debt owing to creditors.

-The restructuring process begins as a bankruptcy application to the court in relation to an insolvent Debtor, which can either be brought by the Debtor itself or by any of its creditors who has debts of more than AED 100,000 which have been due and unpaid for over thirty days despite written notice.
-The court will appoint a bankruptcy trustee (and sometimes other experts) who, while preparing a report about the Debtor’s business, may assess the possibility of restructuring the Debtor’s business and whether a restructuring scheme should be submitted to the creditors.
+In regard to an insolvent debtor, the restructuring procedure starts as a bankruptcy motion to the judge, which may either be submitted by the debtor itself or by any of its creditors that, pending written warning, have debts of more than AED 100,000 that have been due and unpaid for more than thirty days.
+A bankruptcy trustee (and often other experts) may be named by the court who, when writing a report on the debtor’s company, will determine the feasibility of reforming the debtor’s business and whether the creditors can be faced with a restructuring scheme.

 Advantages and Drawbacks of Filing for Bankruptcy